 In the current market, with so many businesses utilizing the categorization for full time “temporary” staff, to avoid tax liabilities and other inherent expenses associated with proper compensation of the workforce, along with the confusion generated by the so-called “sharing” or “gig” economy, it has become harder for the distinction to be made to the workforce.
 Some of the historical factors may still be present in these situations, but there may also be critical differences.
-For example, an employee/contractor may not set his or her own fees, may have to comply with an employer’s rules of conduct on the job, etc. The definitions themselves are currently being hashed out in the courts.
+For example, an employee/contractor may not set his or her own fees, may have to comply with an Employer’s rules of conduct on the job, etc. The definitions themselves are currently being hashed out in the courts.

-After the recent recession, many of California’s workers were forced to take these less secure contracting jobs, going without Workers Compensation insurance coverage, health insurance, and wage-withholding.
+After the recent recession, many of California’s workers were forced to take these less-secure contracting jobs, going without Workers Compensation insurance coverage, health insurance, and wage-withholding.
 While getting an untaxed paycheck may seem like an advantage to some, persons who are not accustomed to making quarterly tax payments are left holding the bag come April.
-Further, they will, in the long term, find themselves losing out on the benefits of Social Security and possible pension or IRA benefits of more secure employment.
-Most of these contractors are younger and thus haven’t really given much thought to the future.
+Further, they will, in the long term, find themselves losing out on the benefits of Social Security and possible Pension or IRA benefits of more secure employment.
+Most of these contractors are younger and thus, haven’t really given much thought to the future.

-California has strengthened its laws against deliberately mis-classifying employees by passing SB 459, which went into effect in January of 2012, and imposes significant penalties on employers who improperly utilize the classification to avoid tax consequences.
+California has strengthened its laws against deliberately mis-classifying employees by passing SB 459, which went into effect in January of 2012, and impose significant penalties on employers who improperly utilize the classification to avoid tax consequences.

 The factors for determining classification of employees are complex.
 Should you have doubts about where you currently stand, it would be wise to contact an experienced employment attorney.